syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Normal

-Represents an appointment that is created for a certain time interval on a single or more number of days.
+Represents an appointment that is created for a certain time interval in one or more number of days.
 If the normal appointment is created for more than 24 hours, then those longer appointments will be rendered on the all-day row.

-N> If the normal appointment is to be created for two days (say from November 25, 2015 – 11.00 PM to November 26, 2015 2.00 AM) but less than 24 hour time interval, then the appointment is split into two parts and will be displayed appropriately on both the days.
+N> If the normal appointment is to be created for two days (say from November 25, 2015 – 11.00 PM to November 26, 2015 2.00 AM) but less than 24 hour time interval, then the appointment is split into two partitions and will be displayed appropriately on both the days.

 ### All-Day

 Represents an appointment that is created for an entire day such as holiday events.
-It renders separately in an All-day cell, a separate place for all-day appointments.
+It renders separately in All-day row, a separate place for all-day appointments.
 In Timeline (horizontal) view, all-day appointment renders in the usual work cells, as no all-day cells are present in that view.

 N> An all-day row is normally visible on the Scheduler, as the [showAllDayRow](/js/api/ejschedule#members:showalldayrow) property is set to true by default.

 ### Recurrence

-Represents an appointment that is created for a certain time interval that occurs repeatedly in a daily, weekly, monthly or yearly basis at the same time interval based on the Recurrence rule.
+Represents an appointment that is created for a certain time interval that occurs repeatedly in a daily, weekly, monthly, yearly or every weekday basis at the same time interval based on the recurrence rule.
 The other available options and validations that can be performed on recurrence appointments can be referred from [here](/js/schedule/working-with-appointments#recurrence-options).

 ## CRUD operation